Charges for residential and nursing care

 We will tell you how we work out how much you will have to contribute towards the cost of staying in a residential or nursing home.

-This information is only a guide, in some circumstances different rules will apply.
+This information is only a guide and different rules will apply in some circumstances.
 We will try to give you the financial facts and explain the charges.

 Choosing a care home